tsungtingdu/hackmd_clone_react/README.md

 * ◽️ user can edit the post offline, then save it when back to online
 * ◽️ multiple users can edit a post at the same time
 * ◽️ error handling and error message for users
-* ◽️ user can search posts by keywords

 ### Optimization
 * 🔸 consolidate variable names in store